ompugao/vim-toggleterm/README.md

 # Thanks
-Courtesy to ugo-rosa for his original code.
+Courtesy to uga-rosa for his original code.